orellabac/SDKBasedProjects/README.md

-# SDKBasedProjects
-Scripts for migrating .NET projects to the new SDK-based projects
+# Migrating to SDK based projects

+Visual Studio 2017 introduced a new interesting format.
+As some people does, I call these project types **SDK based projects**

+This format is very clean and it also uses the new PackageReference mechanism instead of the legacy `packages.config`

-Use this PowerShell script to migrate an existing .NET project that uses the "old"-tooling to the new SDK-based tooling in Visual Studio 2017.
+This repository will hold scripts that can help in this task of migrating an existing .NET project that uses the "old"-tooling to the new SDK-based tooling in Visual Studio 2017.

 **WARNING**
 Use these scripts at your own risk.

 They have not been thoroughly tested.
 Make sure you have a backup of your project or use version control (Git, TFVC, etc.).

-Also note that after migrating these projects can only be opened with Visual Studio 2017.
+Also note that after migrating these projects **can only be opened with Visual Studio 2017**

 # Usage
 .\MigrateToNewTooling.ps1 -TargetFolder <folder-containing-solution> [-Verbose]